-However, in this article, the dynamical height function at the microscopic level of the interacting particle system evolves according to some stochastic evolution equation in which the analogous parabolic component does not clearly admit heat kernel estimates of the necessary precision. \end{itemize} \end{itemize}
+However, in this paper, the height function, at the microscopic level of the interacting particle system, evolves according to a stochastic evolution equation in which the parabolic component does not clearly admit heat kernel estimates of the necessary precision. \end{itemize} \end{itemize}